Babak Hodjat: Early life

-Babak Hodjat was born on November 1, 1967 in Wimbledon.
+Babak Hodjat was born on November 1, 1967, in Wimbledon.
 His father was a retired university professor in entomology who worked at the British Museum.
-As a child, he did not like insects and would wander off the nearby science museum, where he would spend long hours in-front of a computer they had on display.
+As a child, he did not like insects and would wander off to the nearby science museum, where he would spend long hours in front of a computer they had on display.
 He attended middle school in the United States.
 He studied at the Sharif University of Technology from 1986 to 1995, and received his Master of Science degree in software engineering.
 In 1994, together with another computer department student Hormoz Shahrzad presented their research titled Introducing a dynamic problem solving scheme based on a learning algorithm in artificial life environments at the first IEEE Conference on Computational Intelligence held at Orlando.

 Hodjat received a PhD in machine intelligence from Kyushu University in 2003 During his time there, he published several works on adaptive agent oriented software architecture and natural language user interfaces.